What's new? How much does it cost? And how does it perform? Jack Backhouse brings you the low down on Cleveland's new HB Soft Milled 4 putter

 Cleveland HB Soft Milled 4 blade putter

 Because of the putter’s balance, and the new milling design on the face of the putter, my lag putting has also been really good.
-The ball reacts really well from the face and rolls well very quickly, which is exactly what we are after.
+The ball reacts really well from the face and rolls well very quickly which is exactly what we are after.

 Something I really like about the Cleveland HB Soft Milled 4 is that there are some pretty good custom options available which aren’t that common in putters.
-You can upgrade the shaft for a UST Mamiya graphite which is stronger and flexes less in the stroke, improving your lag-putting consistency.
+You can upgrade the shaft for a UST Mamiya graphite which is stronger and flexes less in the stroke, improving your lag putting consistency.

 You also get a choice of grips, both Golf Pride Pro Only grips but one slightly thinner than the other.
 These are supposed to either compliment your arcing stroke or more straight back straight through stroke.
 I’m not sure how much I believe that the grip is anything more than a personal preference, but it’s great to have the option.

-Cleveland says this putter head shape is designed for a player with a slight arc stroke.
+Cleveland say that this putter head shape is designed for a player with a slight arc stroke.
 I have never particularly bought into the idea that one putter head will suit one type of stroke, but I do understand the points they make.
 This is a great putter, and I think you shouldn’t be put off trying or using it just because you may not have a slight arc.

 This is a blade you should get out and try.
 I really like it, and it is staying in my bag for the foreseeable future and maybe for the whole season.
-Having it in my hands gives me confidence on the greens, and I can’t look much past that.
+Having it in my hands gives me confidence on the greens and I can’t look much past that.

-HB Soft Milled Putters: The Details
+Cleveland HB Soft Milled 4 putter review: The Details

 Available: Now